Signature and concordance of positive knots: Proof of theorem

 Since there are infinitely many $K_i$ but only finitely many $D_j$, we can assume without loss of generality that all the knots $K_i$ are obtained from one single reduced diagram $D$ by inserting a certain number of positive full twists at the crossings $c_1, \dots , c_n$ of $D$.
 Again, since there are infinitely many $K_i$ but only finitely many crossings, we can assume that the number of inserted full twists at one of the crossings, say $c_1$, becomes arbitrarily large as $i$ tends to infinity.
 Now let $K(N)$ be the knot obtained by starting from the diagram $D$ and inserting $N$ positive full twists at $c_1$ and let $L$ be the link obtained from $D$ by smoothing the crossing $c_1$ as in Fig.~\ref{smoothingc1}.

 Since the number of inserted positive full twists at the crossing $c_1$ becomes arbitrarily large as $i$ tends to infinity, for every $N \in \NN$, the knot $K(N)$ can be obtained from one of the $K_i$ by applying some positive-to-negative crossing changes.
-In particular, we have for all $\omega \in S^1$ and $N\in\NN$.
-Since $\mathcal{K}$ is the concordance class of a knot, $\sigma_{\omega}(\mathcal{K})=0$ for $\omega$ close enough to $1\in S^1$.
+In particular, we have for all non-algebraic $\omega \in \Sph^1$ and $N\in\NN$.
+Here and in the following, we consider non-algebraic numbers $\omega \in \Sph^1$, guaranteeing that $\sigma_\omega$ as defined in Section~2 is a concordance invariant of knots.
+Since $\mathcal{K}$ is the concordance class of a knot, $\sigma_{\omega}(\mathcal{K})=0$ for $\omega$ close enough to $1\in \Sph^1$.
 Choose $\omega_0$ such that $\sigma_{\omega_0}(\mathcal{K})=0$ and $\Delta_L(\omega_0) \ne 0$.
 The second condition can be achieved since the coefficient of the linear term of the Conway polynomial of a two-component link equals the linking number of its components and thus the Alexander polynomial $\Delta_L$ is not identically zero.
-Here we use that $L$ is positive and non-split (otherwise $D$ would not be reduced).
+Here we use that $L$ is non-split (otherwise $D$ would not be reduced) and positive.
 We now show that $N$ can be chosen so that $\sigma_{\omega_0}(K(N)) > 0$.
 This will be the contradiction we are looking for.

 Since a Seifert surface for $K(N)$ can be obtained from a Seifert surface of $L$ by glueing a suitably twisted ribbon, a Seifert matrix for $K(N)$ can be chosen to be

 where $B$ is a Seifert matrix for $L$, $v$ is a column vector, $w$ is a row vector and $x$ is a natural number.
 In fact, nothing depends on $N$ except for $x$ and $x > \frac{N}{2}$.
 We are interested in $\sigma_{\omega_0}(K(N))$, which is the signature of the matrix